Mikeblanchard/Covid_Project/README.md

 3. Merge the cleaned Deaths.csv and Food_Supply_Quantity_kg_Data.csv on the “Country” column.

-Description of preliminary feature engineering and preliminary feature selection, including the decision-making process Description of how data was split into training and testing sets Explanation of model choice, including limitations and benefits
+#### Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:

-### Primary Analysis
+For our primary analysis, we will be using a supervised machine learning model on the Food Supply Quantity Data.
+The features for this analysis were chosen to answer the following question:

-For this analysis, we will be using a supervised machine learning model on the Food Supply Quantity Data.
-We will be training two separate models for this analysis:
+   - _Is there a relationship between obesity and deaths relating to Covid-19?_

-#### Analysis A: Global Diet & Obesity
+##### Analysis A: Global Diet & Obesity

 _Features(X)_:
   - Alcoholic Beverages